-It's pretty simple.
-Don't go off the beaten path.
-Site owners get their heads turned by themes, builders and whiz-bang plugins.
-Many times gravitating to free when premium would guarantee future updates and support.
+It’s pretty simple.
+Don’t go off the beaten path.
+Site owners get their heads turned by themes, builders, and whiz-bang plugins.
+They often gravitate to free when the premium would guarantee future updates and support.

 I get that.
-Budgets are important and there is a lot of neat stuff out there.
-However, sometimes free costs more that it's worth.
-Then, by adding plugin after plugin after plugin without a thorough vetting opens you up to conflicts.
+Budgets are essential, and there is a lot of neat stuff out there.
+However, sometimes free costs more than it’s worth.
+Then, adding plugin after plugin after plugin without a thorough vetting opens you up to conflicts.

 Especially considering that, and I see this a lot, not all those plugins functionalities are necessary to your website’s success.
 Many can be duplicative and strain resources and performance.

-When you take the willy-nilly approach, you also need to understand that will necessitate you monitoring all those products to make sure they keep up.
-Many do; some don't.
+When you take the willy-nilly approach, you also need to understand that it will necessitate you to monitor all those products to keep up.
+Many do; some don’t.

-That's why I gravitate to the K.I.S.S. principle (keep it simple silly).
+I gravitate to the KISS principle (keep it simple silly).

-- I only use and recommend themes I have confidence in, have used for my own sites and that have proven the test of time.
+- I only use and recommend themes I have confidence in, have used for my sites, and have proven the test of time.

-- The age, usage, update history and ongoing review of plugins is crucial.
+- The age, usage, update history, and ongoing plugins review are crucial.

-- Keeping on top of WordPress future updates and then planning accordingly.
+- Keep on top of WordPress future updates and then plan accordingly.

 And when you do go off the beaten path, you need to have best practices in place.
 What do I mean by this?